-Plans Are Not in Place DOD has policies that encourage its components to plan for factors, to Fully Account for including personnel, facilities, and communications infrastructure, that are the Personnel, needed to support weapon systems programs.
-Extensive planning for Facilities, and Some these factors provides decision makers with complete information on total Communications program costs and assurances that weapon system programs can be fully Infrastructure Needed supported in the long term.
-During our review, however, we identified to Support Air Force areas where, despite the growth in UAS inventories, comprehensive plans and Army UAS for personnel, facilities, and some communications infrastructure have not Programs been fully developed to support Air Force and Army UAS programs.
-DOD Has Processes to Plan for Personnel, Facilities, and Communications Infrastructure for UAS Programs DOD guidance recommends that acquisition personnel determine a weapon system program's life cycle costs by conducting planning for the manpower, facilities, and other supporting infrastructure, among other factors, needed to support a weapon system, and fully fund the program and manpower needed in budget requests.
+Plans Are Not in Place to Fully Account for the Personnel, Facilities, and Some Communications Infrastructure Needed to Support Air Force and Army UAS Programs DOD has policies that encourage its components to plan for factors, including personnel, facilities, and communications infrastructure, that are needed to support weapon systems programs.
+Extensive planning for these factors provides decision makers with complete information on total program costs and assurances that weapon system programs can be fully supported in the long term.
+During our review, however, we identified areas where, despite the growth in UAS inventories, comprehensive plans for personnel, facilities, and some communications infrastructure have not been fully developed to support Air Force and Army UAS programs.

+DOD Has Processes to Plan for Personnel, Facilities, and Communications Infrastructure for UAS Programs

+DOD guidance recommends that acquisition personnel determine a weapon system program's life cycle costs by conducting planning for the manpower, facilities, and other supporting infrastructure, among other factors, needed to support a weapon system, and fully fund the program and manpower needed in budget requests.
 Decision makers use this information to determine whether a new program is affordable and the program's projected funding and manpower requirements are achievable.
 DOD components are expected to conduct continuing reviews of their strategies to sustain weapon systems programs and to identify deficiencies in these strategies, making necessary adjustments to them in order to meet performance requirements.